How Can You Demonstrate Social Media Brand Safety

 1. Decentralized Posting Creates Visibility Gaps

 Local teams post content without corporate oversight or tracking in most organizations.
 Store managers publish to Facebook from personal devices with no record beyond the platform itself.
 Regional employees share Instagram stories that disappear without documentation.
-This decentralization makes comprehensive monitoring practically impossible.
+This decentralization makes complete monitoring practically impossible.
+Left unchecked, uncontrolled employee content creates brand risk that compounds across every location.

 2. Manual Tracking Cannot Scale